Antony (footballer, born 2000): Initial loan

 On 25 January 2025, Antony was loaned out to La Liga club Real Betis until the end of the 2024–25 season.
 He made his debut for the club on 2 February, in a 2–2 draw with Athletic Bilbao, creating Betis' first goal, being named man of the match.
-Seven days later, Antony scored his first goals for Betis, and named man of the match in a 3–2 loss to Celta Vigo.
-His form led him to be nominated to the La Liga Player of the Month award.
-On 23 February, in a league match against Getafe, Antony was sent off in the same match for a challenge on Juan Iglesias.
-However, three days later, the red card was overturned by Royal Spanish Football Federation, following a successful claim of wrongful dismissal.
+Seven days later, Antony scored his first goals for Betis, and was named man of the match in a 3–2 loss to Celta Vigo.
+His form led him to be nominated for the La Liga Player of the Month award.
+On 23 February, in a league match against Getafe, Antony was sent off for a challenge on Juan Iglesias.
+However, three days later, the red card was overturned by the Royal Spanish Football Federation, following a successful claim of wrongful dismissal.
 After the red card was overturned, Betis then won their next match 2–1 against Real Madrid.
 On 8 May, he scored the opening goal and assisted an extra time goal in a 4–3 aggregate victory over Fiorentina, to help Betis reach their first ever European final.

 In May 2025, Manchester United put Antony and several other players on the transfer list ahead of the 2025–26 season.
 Later that month, Antony announced his departure from Real Betis via social media, concluding a six-month loan spell with the club.

 He ended the season with 14 goal contributions in all competitions for Betis, helping the team qualify for the UEFA Europa League and leading the media to label his time there as a "career revival".